 Primary Amenorrhea in a Teenager

-The history should evaluate habits (such as extreme athletics), nutrition, medicines, and assessment for anorexia and bulimia.
+Diagnosis begins with a thorough history and physical, where the history should evaluate habits (such as extreme athletics), nutrition, medicines, and assessment for anorexia and bulimia.

 The differential diagnosis should include constitutional delay, anomalies of the outflow tract, enzyme deficiencies & receptor abnormalities, gonadal dysgenesis, central CNS anomalies, and other endocrinopathies (such as PCOS, thyroid, adrenal, Cushing’s, and diabetes).
-With this broad differential, it is helpful to compartmentalize causes based on physical exam findings and hormonal evaluation results.

 If breast development is absent and the FSH level is high, the diagnosis is hypergonadotropic hypogonadism (40% of PA).
 This is primarily caused by gonadal dysgenesis, the most frequent cause of primary amenorrhea.
 The most common cause is Turner’s syndrome (45X).
 Pure gonadal dysgenesis (XX) and Swyer’s syndrome (XY) are other causes.
 Karyotype including microanalysis for Y chromosome material should be performed.
 Other causes of hypergonadatropic hypogonadism include gonadal injury (chemotherapy, radiation), infection (mumps), resistant ovary syndrome, 17a hydroxylase deficiency, and autoimmune causes.